And we bet you our Oma’s favourite bikini that you’ve only got a vague idea of all the awesome things happening around Vienna this summer.

 Feasting on the many international culinary experiences that can be had at the food stands, and catching a music video on the big screen, with the backdrop of the grand Rathaus, sure makes for a great chilled evening.

-A total of 500 visitors can enjoy various films, ranging from concerts, ballets, theatre and the opera.
-Check out the program on their website to see which films you don’t wanna miss!
+Visitors can enjoy various films, ranging from concerts, ballets, theatre and the opera.
+Check out the programme on their website to see which films you don’t wanna miss!

 7. Get into all the smaller, more weird and wonderful museums of the city